 To clarify, there are two general types of sunscreen on the market these days: chemical and physical.

+Chemical sunscreens absorb into your skin like a fine lotion, so they must be applied 20 or 30 minutes before exposure.
+These substances contain chemicals like avobenzone or oxybenzone, which absorb UV radiation before it can damage the skin.
 Physical sunscreens, on the other hand, simply deflect the sun’s rays with zinc oxide or titanium oxide (or both).
 More properly known as sunblock, these pastes coat the skin with a thick white layer of schumtz.
 It’s not beautiful, and some people even find it uncomfortable, leading to the popularity of chemical-based sunscreens.

 Many doctors say that you should never use chemical sunscreens on your children.

+Infants shouldn’t be in the sun very much until they’re at least six months old, she said.
+“Once they reach about six months it’s considered safe to use a physical protection sunscreen like those containing zinc or titanium, and always choose SPF 30 or higher,” she said.
 Come to think of it, our dear old mom was probably using a zinc oxide sunblock on those visits to the beach so long ago.
 We’re sorry we doubted you, Mom!